GU-Q Careers offers a wide range of services to help organizations reach both our current students and recent alumni.

 Employer Information Sessions

 Our most popular form of employer events.
-Info sessions are a conversation between employers and students in a formal lecture/ presentation style, usually followed by Q&A. It allows students to know more about an organization while allowing HR teams to scoop out the right talent for their organization’s needs.
+Info sessions are a conversation between employers and students in a formal lecture/ presentation style, usually followed by Q&A. They allows students to know more about an organization while allowing HR teams to scoop out the right talent for their organization’s needs.

 Employers are invited to spend a day on campus with prescheduled interviews with students.
 These could be a great way to identify potential candidates.